rehearsal-js/rehearsal-js/README.md

     /test/main.test.js -> /test/main.test.ts
 ```

-We've pointed Rehearsal at the root of our project `.`, ignored some files and directories and had Rehearsal move while leveraging the import graph.
+We've pointed Rehearsal at the root of our project `.`, ignored some files and directories and had Rehearsal `move` while leveraging the import graph.
 Our project is now partially migrated to TypeScript.
-Before we can continue to the next step of implementing types we need to manually configure our project and install missing devDependencies.
+Before we can continue to the next step of implementing types, we need to manually configure our project and install missing devDependencies.
 Let's run Rehearsal `fix` without doing this and see what happens.

 ```
-yarn rehearsal fix . --ignore 'vitest.*,docs/*'  --graph --deps ...
+rehearsal fix . --ignore 'vitest.*,docs/*'  --graph --deps ...
 ✖ /tsconfig.json does not exists.
 Please run rehearsal inside a project with a valid tsconfig.… ◼ Analyzing project dependency graph